Karl Brugmann: Early life and family

+Education

+Brugmann began studying classics, classical philology, and linguistics at the University of Halle in 1867 and completed his military service the same year.
+While there, he was a member of the student choir as a tenor for all three semesters, during which he worked under the German composer Robert Franz.
+The following year, he left to study at Leipzig University.
+He was briefly activated between August and October 1870 to serve at the military hospital (Lazarett) in Wiesbaden following the outbreak of the Franco-Prussian War.
+In 1871, Brugmann was awarded his doctorate under the tutelage of Georg Curtius.

+Following a successful Staatsexamen in Bonn in 1872, Brugmann returned to his hometown to complete his probationary year as a teacher.
+There, he worked under his old schoolmaster, Karl Schwartz, an ultramontane Catholic and the brother of a prominent Prussian artillery general; Brugmann, although acknowledging his historical knowledge, had a profound feeling of dislike for Schwartz, describing him as "a vain careerist, a man for whom one lost respect the more one got to know him".

+Brugmann returned to Leipzig thereafter, hired as a teacher at the prestigious Nikolaischule.
+There, he continued his musical efforts with the Leipzig chapter of the Bach Society under Heinrich von Herzogenberg, though he finally quit after having "sung [him]self hoarse" since the tenor section was dwarfed by number of singers in alto, bass, and soprano who numbered in the dozens, forcing him to shout-sing with only one or two partners.
+After quitting, he "said goodbye to the art of singing forever".

+Career

-He was educated at the universities of Halle and Leipzig.
-He taught at the gymnasium at Wiesbaden and at Leipzig, and in 1872-77 was assistant at the Russian Institute of Classical Philology at the latter.
-In 1877 he was lecturer at the University of Leipzig, and in 1882 became professor of comparative philology there.
+Between 1872 and 1877 Brugmann was assistant at the Russian Institute of Classical Philology at the latter.
+In 1877 he was lecturer at the University of Leipzig, and in 1882 he became professor of comparative philology there.
 In 1884 he took the same position at the University of Freiburg, but returned to Leipzig in 1887 as successor to Georg Curtius; for the rest of his professional life (until 1919), Brugmann was professor of Sanskrit and comparative linguistics there.

 As a young man, Brugmann sided with the emerging Neogrammarian school, which asserted the inviolability of phonetic laws (Brugmann's law) and adhered to a strict research methodology.
 As well as in laying stress on the observation of phonetic laws and their operation, it emphasized the working of analogy as an important linguistic factor in modern languages.

-As joint editor with Curtius of The Studies in Greek and Latin Grammar, he wrote an article for this work on “Nasalis Sonans,” in which he defended theories so radical that Curtius afterward disclaimed them.
+As joint editor with Curtius of The Studies in Greek and Latin Grammar, he wrote an article for this work on "Nasalis Sonans," in which he defended theories so radical that Curtius afterward disclaimed them.